-During World War II, Tibbets was named commanding officer of the 340th Bomb Squadron, 97th Heavy Bomb Group flying B-17 Flying Fortresses He flew more than 25 combat missions over occupied Europe and led the first bombardment missions in support of the North African invasion in Algeria.
+During World War II, Paul Tibbets was named commanding officer of the 340th Bomb Squadron, 97th Bomb Group, flying B-17 Flying Fortresses.
+He flew more than 25 combat missions over occupied Europe and led the first bombardment missions in support of the North African invasion in Algeria.

-Tibbetts returned to the U.S. in March 1943 to test the combat capability of Boeing's new B-29 Super Fortress.
-In September 1944, he was placed in command of the newly form 509th Composite Group, whose mission was to drop the atomic bomb.
-He chose Wendover Air Base in Utah for the training.
+Tibbets returned to the Unites States in March 1943 to test the combat capability of Boeing's new B-29 Superfortress.
+In September 1944, he was selected to command of the newly formed 509th Composite Group, whose top secret mission was to drop the atomic bomb.
+In command of 15 B-29’s and 1,800 men, Tibbets and the group went to Wendover Army Air Field in Utah for the training.

-At exactly 8:15:15 a.m. the world's first atomic bomb exploded.
-The blast killed 70,000 to 100,000 people and wounded countless others.
+At exactly 8:15 a.m., local time, the world's first atomic bomb used in war exploded.
+The blast obliterated the city, killing nearly 80,000 people within seconds and wounding nearly the same number.
 The course of history and the nature of warfare was changed forever.
-When the Enola Gay and her crew landed at Tinian at 2:58 p.m., they were greeted by General Carl Spaatz, a large contingent of brass, and a crowd of GIs.
-Spaatz decorated Tibbets with the Distinguished Service Cross and the other crew members with Air Medals.
+When the Enola Gay and her crew landed at Tinian at 2:58 p.m., they were greeted by General Carl Spaatz, a large contingent of brass and a crowd of GIs.
+Spaatz decorated Paul Tibbets with the Distinguished Service Cross and the other crew members with Air Medals.

 Three days later, the United States dropped a second atomic bomb on Nagasaki, Japan, killing an estimated 40,000 people.
 The Japanese effectively surrendered six days later, with the official surrender documents being signed on September 2, 1945, bringing an end to World War II.